You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 options

-A RenderHookOptions<Props> object to modify the execution of the callback function, containing the following properties:
+A RenderHookOptions<Props> object with the following properties:

 initialProps